PIFSCstockassessments/agepro-ref-manual/README.md

 Brodziak’s *AGEPRO Reference Manual.*

-Note: This manual documents devevloping changes to Auxiliary Ouptut Files option to the future AGEPRO update.
+Note: This manual documents devevloping changes to Auxiliary Ouptut Files option for a future AGEPRO update.

 **If you using AGEPRO for production, please use:**